 Cobalt 27 intends to enhance its exposure to cobalt through the acquisition of new or existing streams and royalties in producing mines, development projects and exploration properties.
-The Company has entered into six agreements to acquire eight net smelter return (NSR) royalties on exploration-stage properties containing cobalt.
+The Company has acquired seven net smelter return (NSR) royalties on exploration-stage properties containing cobalt and has an agreement with Asian Mineral Resources Limited on an eighth NSR royalty.
 These royalties on potential future cobalt (Co) production are summarized in the following table:

 |Ta Khoa||Asian Mineral Resources Limited||Vietnam||3% Co NSR|

 |North Canol Properties*||Golden Ridge Resources Ltd.||Yukon||2% Co NSR|

 |Rusty Lake Property||New Found Gold Corp.||Ontario||2% Co NSR|